 Meetings of the HCBS Settings Residential and Non-Residential Stakeholder Workgroups - These workgroups met from November 2015 through March 2016.
-They discussed concerns, best practices, and other issues for implementing the Final Settings Rule.
-The workgroups focused on expanding community integration opportunities, informed choice and, participant rights.
+They discussed concerns, best practices, and other issues for implementing the Settings Final Rule.
+The workgroups focused on expanding community integration opportunities, informed choice, and participant rights.

 Statewide Transition Plan Quarterly Update to CMS - Quarter ending June 30, 2017